jungopro/aks-engine/README.md

 *serviceB == nginx*

-A simple "hello world" nginx with no special config. used to demonstrate app redirect to a sub-path using ingress controller annotations
+A simple "hello world" nginx with no special config.
+Used to demonstrate:
+- app redirect to a sub-path using ingress controller annotations (/serviceb)
+- network policy enforcement

 ## How To Run